ADVANTICS/documentation/charge-controllers/secc_generic/sequences_v3.md

 Before describing the CAN communication, let's take a detailed look at the sequences of actions, and what each actor in the charge process does.

-See [Appendix A](charge-controllers/secc_generic/appendix-a.md) for the full sequence diagram.
+See the [Power transfer sequence diagram](charge-controllers/secc_generic/power_transfer_sequence_diagram.md) for the full sequence.
 Extracts of it will be given here.

 ## Controller starts-up